hannesmannerheim/qvitter/README.md

 14. More languages, maybe make proper po/mo-files

-15. Notice-page

 16. Admin-interface

-16. New api for serving _number_ of new items in several streams (to show number of new items in menu/history)

-17. Notifications-page with likes and repeats

 17. New "expand queet" api for getting conversation, retweets, favs and attachment in the same request